firebird631/siis/doc/commands.md

 All parameters are mandatory excepted (force).

-The behavior will depend of the strategy/appliance, but without using the force argument the trigger will be executed locally by SiiS, no reduce-order will be placed/modified, no position will be amended.
+The behavior will depend on the strategy/appliance, but without using the force argument the trigger will be executed locally by SiiS, no reduce-order will be placed/modified, no position will be amended.

-Using force argument it will create the limit-postonly reduce-order for the trade, or modifiy the take-profit price if its a position.
+Using force argument it will create the limit-postonly reduce-order for the trade, or modify the take-profit price if it is a position.

-Some strategies could modify dynamically the stop-loss target, locally or on broker side, then some strategies could overrided used defined value, some others will detect the user intention and will not interfers with user manual changes.
+Some strategies could modify dynamically the stop-loss target, locally or on broker side, then some strategies could override used defined value, some others will detect the user intention and will not interfere with user manual changes.

 Example :

 ```:TP my-strat BTCUSD 2 10000```

-will motify the take-profit price of the trade 2 to 10000$.
+will modify the take-profit price of the trade 2 to 10000$.
 The order will be locally manage, it will not modify directly
-the order on the broker, but depending of the strategy, it could detect the user change and decide to apply it on the broker side,
+the order on the broker, but depending on the strategy, it could detect the user change and decide to apply it on the broker side,
-or the strategy could overrided later this value, or other strategy could then disable its automated management, and no longer
+or the strategy could override later this value, or other strategy could then disable its automated management, and no longer
 modify take-profit and stop-loss targets.

 ## Assign ##